Follow the advice in this post to help you navigate the potential storm caused by Google’s latest update.

 “Is the site too slow?
 Is it not mobile-friendly enough?”

 Sometimes, Google will make changes targeting specific tactics, such as to reward page speed and mobile-friendliness or fight webspam and low-quality content.
 With broad updates like the September 2022 update it’s designed to ensure that overall, the search engine is delivering on its mission to present relevant and authoritative content to searchers.

 “When will this happen again?”

 Google is always working to improve the quality of its search results.
 In fact, they release one or more changes every day.
 However, those changes usually aren’t noticeable.
 This is the first update of 2023.
-The last core updates were June and July 2021 updates, while the ones before that were December 2020, May 2020, January 2020 and September 2019.
+The last core update was May 2022, while the ones before that were November, June & July 2021, December 2020, May 2020, January 2020 and September 2019.

 “Well, what should I be doing?”

 Google doesn’t give out the details of its routine updates, merely advising content creators to focus on quality content.
 It is often recommended to step back from it all, take a broader view of your overall website and see what you can do to improve the site overall.
 It’s best to view the changes through the lens of how a site best addresses the search intent.
 Here are key activities you can do to help:

 Analyse Google Search console and site traffic in analytics over the following weeks to further see the impact of this core update